akai-hana/eudaimonia/README.md

 ```

 # About εὐδαιμονία
-Eudaimonia is a synonym of happiness.
-I chose it to name this meta-repo, which contains my complete system-wide configuration, which spans through multiple repositories.
+Eudaimonia (synonym of happiness) is this repository, which contains my complete system-wide configuration, spanning through multiple repositories.

-Some of the components on my system are distinct enough that they don't all fit under a single "dotfiles" repository, so that's why this meta-repository is useful.
+Some of the components on my system are distinct enough that they just don't fit under a single "dotfiles" repository, and instead are stored on their own repositories.
+The combination of all of these are what make my entire system.

-Eudaimonia doesn't actually contain much itself.
-Instead it just collects multiple other repos in a single place, hence me calling it a "meta"-repo.

-When I want to pull all of my system's components, this repository provides some utilities to automate the configuration and syncing of all repositories inside, setting them as "modules".
-This way, these repositories are always automatically configured and up-to-date as my system's configuration changes, through a simple cron job, or appending the script's execution on each xinit.
+In here I also provide some utilities to automate the configuration and syncing of all repositories inside, setting them as git modules.
+This way, these repositories are always automatically configured and up-to-date as my system's configuration changes, through a simple cron job or however else, to achieve some sort of scuffed CI or backup of my system's configurations.